TibFinance/TIB-JAVASCRIPT-SDK/README.md

-# Tib PHP Sdk
+# Tib Javasscript Sdk

-This is a technical document  on how to use the Tib PHP Sdk .
+This is a technical document  on how to use the Tib Javascript Sdk .

+you can get the nodeJs version [Here]("https://github.com/TibFinance/NodeJS_Tib_SDK")

 ## Content Table